singhisha/Udemy-Machine-Learning/README.md

 # Udemy-Machine-Learning
-I have completed the Machine Learning A-Z online course with Udemy.
+Here are my solutions for the Machine Learning A-Z online course I completed with Udemy.